JayFoxRox/Boat-Racing-Game/README.md

 License TBD
 Until then: (c) 2017 Jannik Vogel (JayFoxRox)

+Code in the `data/` subfolder might be licensed differently.
+See the respective file headers.

+Additionally the file `data/model/Daylight Box UV.png` is by [KIIRA](https://opengameart.org/content/sky-box-sunny-day) and licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).

 # Due to possible license conflicts I can't share the data folder yet. soz.